S&P 100

-The S&P 100 Index is a stock market index of United States stocks maintained by Standard & Poor's.
+The Standard and Poor's 100, or simply the S&P 100, is a stock market index of United States stocks maintained by Standard & Poor's.

+The S&P 100 is a subset of the S&P 500 and the S&P 1500, and holds stocks that tend to be the largest and most established companies in the S&P 500.
+However, the S&P 100 actually includes 101 larger US company stocks due to holding two different share classes of Alphabet Inc.

+Constituents of the S&P 100 are selected for sector balance and represent nearly 71% of the market capitalization of the S&P 500 and 61% of the market capitalization of the U.S. equity markets as of December 2024.

 Index options on the S&P 100 are traded with the ticker symbol "OEX".
 Because of the popularity of these options, investors often refer to the index by its ticker symbol.

-The S&P 100, a subset of the S&P 500, includes 101 (because one of its component companies has 2 classes of stock) leading U.S. stocks with exchange-listed options.
-Constituents of the S&P 100 are selected for sector balance and represent about 67% of the market capitalization of the S&P 500 and almost 54% of the market capitalization of the U.S. equity markets as of December 2020.
-The stocks in the S&P 100 tend to be the largest and most established companies in the S&P 500.

 History

 In 1983, the CBOE created the first index options, based on its own index, the CBOE 100.

 In 1993, CBOE created the Chicago Board Options Exchange Market Volatility Index (VIX), which was computed based on the price of S&P 100 options (at the time these were by far the most heavily traded index options).
 Then in 2003, they changed it to be based on the S&P 500.